gvdb/crowns/README.md

 To win the game a player must have 5 points worth of Kings and/or Queens in their House.
 Kings and Queens are placed in a player's House after reigning or being stolen.
 Kings and Queens reign when they are advanced the required number of times after coronation.
 They can also be stolen from an opponent's Throne or Stronghold after a successful Raid.

 ## Rally Troops
-* A player has a total of four rally points where pairs of Troops (A–J) can be placed; two in front of their Throne and two in front of their Stronghold.
+* A player has a total of four rally points where pairs of Troops (A – J) can be placed; two in front of their Throne and two in front of their Stronghold.
 The House and Tombs have no rally points
 * Troops must be placed at the innermost empty rally point
 * Troops on a rally point must always be a pair of cards
 * Newly rallied Troops may be placed face down to conceal the Troop strength and suit to the opposing player.
 Troops already face up must remain face up i.e. they have been “scouted”